CodeYourFuture/CYF-PD/content/blocks/teamwork-project-presentation/readme.md

   product, the same way you sell yourself when searching for a job.

-  Work in a team and agree on how your product will be presented by all of you.
+  Work in a team on how all of you will present your product.
 exercises:
   - content: >-
       You will create a 5 minute long presentation about: